-- (a) whether the programme standards are consistent with those articulated for the University as given in the overarching statement in Annex 4; - (b) whether the programme has been successfully implemented and attained the required standard at relevant level in HKOF; - (c) whether the programme has met its identified aims and achieved intended learning outcomes; - (d) whether and how the views/problems raised by relevant parties/reflected by statistics have been addressed/solved#; and - (e) whether the programme has been developed and managed appropriately. - [#] There should be elaboration on views/suggestions received from External Academic Advisers during the years under review and discussion/response made as well as action taken/to be taken. - 2.
-The document shall contain an evidence-based evaluation on whether the programme has met and will continue to meet the manpower needs of the society in the near future, including information/data on student demand and manpower demand, etc. Possible sources of information include past admission figures and trend analysis, results of surveys, Government projections for manpower requirements, employment projections, graduate employment, etc. The evaluation shall take into account similar programmes offered by other local institutions and the uniqueness of the programme. - 3.
-There shall be a separate section to evaluate the efforts made in and the progress on following up recommendations given by the last five-year programme review panel. - 4.
+- (a) whether the programme standards are consistent with those articulated for the University as given in the overarching statement in Annex 3; - (b) whether the programme has been successfully implemented and attained the required standard at relevant level in HKQF; - (c) whether the programme has met its identified aims and achieved intended learning outcomes; - (d) whether and how the views/problems raised by relevant parties/reflected by statistics have been addressed/solved#; and - (e) whether the programme has been developed and managed appropriately.

+- 2. The document shall contain an evidence-based evaluation on whether the programme has met and will continue to meet the manpower needs of the society in the near future, including information/data on student demand and manpower demand, etc. Possible sources of information include past admission figures and trend analysis, results of surveys, Government projections for manpower requirements, employment projections, graduate employment, etc. The evaluation shall take into account similar programmes offered by other local institutions and the uniqueness of the programme. - 3.
+There shall be a separate section to evaluate the efforts made in and the progress on following up recommendations given by the last 5-year programme review panel. - 4.
 Developments in recent years as implementation of the action plans set out in the annual programme reports of last four years shall also be evaluated. - 5.
-External benchmarking at programme level should be conducted to look at and learn from international best practices of other institutions including performance indicators at the programme, such as - Admission strategies; - contributions to curriculum development; - curriculum innovations evidence of innovative teaching materials, programme structure and course contents; - delivery of teaching number and nature of subjects taught; evidence of innovative teaching pedagogies; course teaching and learning evaluation scores; - interaction with students, including nature and load of supervision of students; - assessment standards;

-- awards and prizes for teaching; and/or - teaching leadership.
+External benchmarking at programme level should be conducted to look at and learn from international best practices of other institutions including performance indicators at the programme, such as - Admission strategies; - contributions to curriculum development; - curriculum innovations evidence of innovative teaching materials, programme structure and course contents; - delivery of teaching number and nature of subjects taught; evidence of innovative teaching pedagogies; course teaching and learning evaluation scores; - interaction with students, including nature and load of supervision of students; - assessment standards; - awards and prizes for teaching; and/or